-Variable date corresponding to the sixth Thursday after Easter Sunday (May 13 to 22 in 2015).
+Variable date corresponding to the sixth Thursday after Easter Sunday.

 In addition to cultural activities (concerts, theatre, passacaglias, etc), the year’s most characteristic and important cattle market is held, along with riding displays, in the Amio showground.
 During this festival, it is typical to go for a portion of “pulpo á feira” (Galician-style octopus) at the stands of the “pulpeiras”, who are to be found in the Santa Susana oak grove during these days.